Alexander-Barth/UDUnits.jl/README.md

 ## Parsing units

-Parse a unit the units `m` and `cm` using either the symbol or the full name.
+The units `m` and `cm` can be parsed using either their symbol or their full name.

 ```julia
 m = Unit(sys,"meter")